Macro-to-micro quantum mapping and the emergence of nonlinearity: Effective state dynamics

-\textit{Effective state dynamics: blurred and saturated detector.} As previously discussed, the average state in the detector case, Eq.\eqref{eq:avblurred}, has a nonlinear dependence on the effective state.
+As previously discussed, the average state in the detector case, Eq.\eqref{eq:avblurred}, has a nonlinear dependence on the effective state.
 This may lead to a nonlinear effective dynamics if we allow the composed system to evolve before the application of the coarse-graining map.

-For the nonlinearity in the average state to imply a nonlinear effective dynamics, an appropriate unitary evolution must be chosen so that the nonlinear term $|\rho_{01}|^2/2\rho_{00}-\rho_{11}/6$ in (\ref{eq:avblurred}) is present in terms other than the coherences in the single excitation subspace, as those vanish by the action of the coarse-graining map.
+For the nonlinearity in the average state to imply a nonlinear effective dynamics, an appropriate unitary evolution must be chosen so that the nonlinear term in (\ref{eq:avblurred}) shows up in elements other than the single excitation subspace coherences, as those vanish by the action of $\Lambda_\text{BnS}$.